History of Québec City

 David Mendel

-Renowned historian, speaker and guide, David Mendel is the author of a best-selling series of richly illustrated guidebooks on Québec City, published by Éditions Sylvain Harvey.
+Renowned historian, speaker, guide and proud resident, David Mendel is the author of a best-selling series of richly illustrated guidebooks on Québec City, published by Éditions Sylvain Harvey.

 You'll Also Like